bashelled/yazt/README.md

 > Yet another ZSH theme

 Yazt is a simple yet challenging ZSH theme manager that is compatible with nearly everything.
 You can use prompts in plugins, mix 'n' match two themes, with a few modifications, you can even use it in bash, then even fish.
+(note: as of May 23, master is not readdy.
+Try using the nix branch instead.)

 ## Installation